CBZ-D-velop/Ansible-Role-Labocbz-Install-PiHole/README.md

 * Lot of action will not up a "changed" state, for idempotency (see bellow why)
 * Update Gravity done if only a change noted for AAAA or CNAME records
 * PiHole install script have changed, we have to remove /var/www/html/admin to install with script, so "changed" noted and "ok"
-* Removed setupVars.conf, noted "changed" as "ok", so template is noted "changed" as "ok", removed for security reasons

 ## Authors